 A Note About Debt Settlement Companies

-Debt settlement/negotiation companies promise you quick results to get out of debt.
+Debt settlement or negotiation companies promise you quick results to get out of debt, but often don’t deliver on their promises.
 They typically tell you to stop paying your bills altogether and instead save the monthly payments you are making in a savings account.
 Once you have sufficient funds, the company will supposedly contact your creditors to negotiate a lump-sum payoff of your debt.
-Debt settlement/negotiation companies often promise you that they can cut your bills in half or more.
+Debt settlement or negotiation companies often promise you that they can cut your bills in half or more.

 Debt settlement companies must register with the Department of Commerce.
-Under Minnesota law debt settlers are prohibited from:
+Under Minnesota law, debt settlement companies cannot:

-- Telling consumers to stop paying their creditors;
+- Tell consumers to stop paying their creditors;

-- Advising consumers that entering a debt settlement plan will shield them from interest, fees, collection activity, garnishment, or lawsuits;
+- Advise consumers that entering a debt settlement plan will shield them from interest, fees, collection activity, garnishment, or lawsuits;

-- Representing to consumers that entering a debt settlement plan will improve their credit score; or
+- Represent to consumers that entering a debt settlement plan will improve their credit score; or

-- Falsely representing that the debt settler can negotiate better settlement terms than a debtor could on his or her own.
+- Falsely represent that the debt settler can negotiate better settlement terms than a debtor could on his or her own.